Saifa-Makkaew/Saifa_Assignment_Agnos_Software-Tester/README.md

 TC_Register_0008: Invalid password → should fail
 TC_Register_0009: Valid registration → should pass

 Notes
-Screenshots and videos are automatically captured for each test.
+Screenshots and videos are captured automatically for each test.
-HTML notes are injected to indicate the test step and result.
+HTML reports are generated after test execution.
+Test steps and results are clearly structured for debugging and analysis.